TUW-GEO/flagit/README.rst

 We would be happy if you would like to contribute.
 Please raise an issue explaining what is missing or if you find a bug.
-We will also gladly accept pull requests against our master branch for new features or bug fixes.
+We will also gladly accept pull requests against our main branch for new features or bug fixes.

 Guidelines
 ----------